 What are the main Ethernet cable types?

 The most common Ethernet cable types you’ll encounter are Cat5e, Cat6, Cat6a, and, for more advanced needs, Cat7 and Cat8.
-These categories refer to the industry standards that define a cable’s performance, including its maximum data transfer rate and bandwidth capacity.
+These categories refer to industry standards that define a cable’s performance, including its maximum data transfer rate and bandwidth capacity.

 Cat5e for 150 Feet: Is it Enough?